dpkoch/async_comm/README.md

 ## Usage

-There are two classes that you'll use directly as a user:
+There are three classes that you'll use directly as a user:

   - `async_comm::Serial`: for communication over a serial port
   - `async_comm::UDP`: for communication over a UDP socket
+  - `async_comm::TCPClient`: for communication over a TCP socket (client)

-Both of these classes have the same interface and inherit from the `async_comm::Comm` base class.
+All classes have the same interface and inherit from the `async_comm::Comm` base class.
-The constructors for each class require the arguments to specify the details of the serial port or UDP socket.
+The constructors for each class require the arguments to specify the details of the serial port, UDP or TCP socket.

 The interface consists of the following functions:

   - `bool init()`: initializes and opens the port or socket
-  - `void register_receive_callback(std::function<void(const uint8_t*, size_t)> fun)`: register a user-defined function to handle received bytes; this function will be called by the `Serial` or `UDP` object every time a new data is received
+  - `void register_receive_callback(std::function<void(const uint8_t*, size_t)> fun)`: register a user-defined function to handle received bytes; this function will be called by the `Serial`, `UDP` or `TCPClient` object every time a new data is received
   - `void send_bytes(const uint8_t * src, size_t len)`: send the specified number of bytes from the specified source buffer
   - `void close()`: close the port or socket